The Alaskan Klee Kai is a relatively new breed of dog that started in Alaska in the 1970s, thanks to Linda Spurlin.

-Unlike Alaskan and Siberian Huskies that were bred to pull sleds in Alaska at the start of the 20th century, the breed was created to serve as companion dogs.
+Unlike Alaskan and Siberian Huskies that were bred to pull sleds in Alaska at the start of the 20th century, breeders created the breed to serve as companion dogs.

-Spurlin, who is responsible for creating the breed, used Alaskan Huskies, Siberian Huskies, American Eskimo Dogs, and Schipperke to develop the Alaskan Klee Kai as we know it today.
+Spurlin, who first created the breed, used Alaskan Huskies, Siberian Huskies, American Eskimo Dogs, and Schipperke to develop the Alaskan Klee Kai as we know it today.

 If you’re thinking about getting one as a pet, there are several factors to consider before you decide to welcome one of these unique little dogs into your home.

-The breed comes in three sizes: standard, miniature, and toy.
+The breed standards show this breed comes in three sizes: standard, miniature, and toy.
 They can grow to a height of 17 inches, while the smallest member of the breed won’t be taller than 13 inches.
-Klee Kai can weigh between 10 and 20 pounds depending on whether the AKK is standard, miniature or toy.
+Klee Kai can weigh between 10 and 20 pounds depending on whether the AKK is standard, miniature, or toy.

-The dogs come in a variety of different colors: black and white, grey and white, red and white, and white.
+The dogs come in various colors: black and white, grey and white, red and white, and white.
 There are subcategories within those four primary colors.
 Their eyes can be blue, brown, or green.
 The dogs can be bi-eyed or even a parti-eye and look like they have a facial mask like their larger husky cousins.

 The dogs bond quickly with their owners.
 While you may love their affection, it can come at a price.
-The breed has a reputation for suffering from separation anxiety.
+The breed has a reputation for being high strung and suffering from separation anxiety.
 If you’ve got a job that requires you to leave your house for more than three or four hours a day, the breed probably isn’t the right dog for your lifestyle.

 While they’ve got a deep loyalty to their owners, Alaskan Klee Kai can be reserved and shy around strangers.
 It’s a good idea to socialize these dogs from a young age to get them used to regularly meeting new people and new dogs.